GoogleCloudPlatform/community/tutorials/bigtable-stackdriver/index.md

     jupyter notebook

 Open the Jupyter notebook in the browser.
-From there you can follow the tutorial to see how basic Bigtable metrics were plotted, and how they responded to autoscaling.
+From there you can follow the tutorial to see how basic Cloud Bigtable metrics were plotted, and how they responded to programmatic scaling.